 Polyaryletherketone (PAEK) Overview

-Polyaryletherketone is a member of the polyetherketone family of high-performance thermoplastics.
+The chemical designation polyaryletherketone (PAEK) applies to a family of polymers with any number of aryl, ether and ketone building blocks in their structure.
+Solvay has commercialized a version as AvaSpire PAEK.
+All references to PAEK throughout our website relate to the AvaSpire grades.
 Considered to be a hybrid of PEEK (polyetheretherketone), PAEK has an aryl (A) linkage in its molecular structure that gives the polymer high modulus, thermal stability and flame retardant properties.

 The properties of PAEK fall between PEEK and other ultra high-performance thermoplastics such as PEI (polyetherimide) and PAI (polyamide imide).
 For example, PAEK’s glass-transition temperature (Tg) of 316oF (158oC) is somewhat higher than that of PEEK, but significantly below the Tg of PAI at 537°F (280°C).